Kanye West puts Wyoming ranch, business sites up for sale - NewsBreak

 It wasn't clear if the property sales mean West is leaving Wyoming or just reorganizing his business there.
 Has has no listed contact information or publicist with contact information.

-West, 44, filed this year to legally change his name to his nickname, Ye, and is in the midst of a divorce from Kim Kardashian West.
-They have four children together.
+West, 44, filed this year to legally change his name to his nickname, Ye, and for divorce from Kim Kardashian West.
+The couple have four children.

-For copyright information, check with the distributor of this item, The Cody Enterprise.

 Comments / 0